Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Richmond Home Heating Fuel Comparison

-Households have a variety of fuels to choose from when it comes to heating.
-Natural Gas is the most common choice in Richmond, used by 4,725,574 or 61% of households.
-The next most popular primary heating fuel for Richmond families is Electricity, used by 1,365,710 homes (18%).
-The rest of the homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).
+Families have a host of fuels to choose from when it comes to heating.
+Natural Gas is the most common choice in Richmond, used by 4,725,574 or 61% of homeowners.
+The next most popular primary heating fuel for Richmond residents is Electricity, used by 1,365,710 homes (18%).
+The remaining homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Richmond County Residential Primary Home Heating Fuel (in Number of Households)